klklklo/pyspammodel/README.md

 ```

 2. get_spectra()
-This method is used to unify the use of the pyspam package classes. get_spectra() internally calls the
+This method is used to unify the use of the pyspammodel package classes. get_spectra() internally calls the
 get_spectral_bands() method with the parameters passed to get_spectra().